HenryAWE/PapilioCharontis/doc/en/builtin_formatter.md

 ```

 The `#` option will enable the alternate form:
-- Integral type: When use binary, octal or hexadecimal for displaying, this option will insert prefix (`0b`, `0o` or `0x`) in the output.
+- Integral type: When use binary, octal or hexadecimal for displaying, this option will insert prefix (`0b`, `0` or `0x` for example) in the output.
 - Floating type: not implemented yet

 ### Width and Precision